rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. note::

-    Notice that the partial objects *asymDg* and *symDg* put to the indeterminate characteristic value all not-asymmetric, respectively not-symmetric links between nodes.
+    Notice that the partial objects *asymDg* and *symDg* put to the indeterminate characteristic value all *not-asymmetric*, respectively *not-symmetric* links between nodes (see Fig. 4).

 Here below, for illustration the source code of *relation* constructor of the :py:class:`digraphs.AsymmetricPartialDigraph` class::